 Toward the end of the week, I sat down with my mom and asked her to list all of the reasons why she is experiencing more happiness in her smaller house.
-And this post was written… my first post co-authored with my mother.
+And this post is the result.

-12 Reasons Why You’ll Be Happier in a Smaller House by Joshua and Patty Becker (I get top billing because it is my blog).
+How Downsizing Your Home & Living Small Can Make You Happier by Joshua and Patty Becker (I get top billing because it is my blog).

 People buy larger homes for a number of reasons:

 - They receive a promotion and raise at work.

 - They are convinced by a realtor that they can afford it.